ericwooley/improv-app/README.md

 - Order games within an event
 - Track user preferences for game selection
 - Filter games by tags, player count, or popularity
+- MCs can manage games for their events, selecting them from the group library

 ## Database Schema